 One aspect of research for our new EVO nano aquarium got of hand real quick: filtration media options.
-For a number of reasons that have touched on in Part 1 (and will reiterate below), I decided to immediately ditch the stock filter media that comes with the EVO 13.5 and find aftermarket alternatives.
+For a number of reasons that I touched on in Part 1 and in the EVO 13.5 Review (and will reiterate below), I decided to immediately ditch the stock filter media that comes with the EVO 13.5 and find aftermarket alternatives.

 Getting rid of the stock filter media leads to many questions of what should I use instead?
 I’ll use this space to speak on how I plan to manage filter media in the new EVO as well as discuss types of media you might need in a nano reef aquarium and when to use them.
 I expect this space to evolve as I learn and utilize these media options in the future.